alexanderenrique/alexanderenrique.github.io/docs/microelectronics/NEMO-Tool-Display.md

 ## Work Log

+### 09/29/2025
+- Don;t you love it when you leave something and come back to it and like magically you left it in a working state, and you're ready to go onto the next big thing?
+- Fired it up this morning and basically the MQTT was working nicely, and my broker was able to pick it up using 1883.
+- Created a new repo and project to make a python package, my first package!
+- Package install went well, I got it installed on a test project and it seems to work.

+### 09/26/2025
+-Working on this more, learning about the whol "redi" thing which acts an an intermediary between NEMO and the MQTT service.
+Messages are sent to the redi and consumed by the MQTT so you can't trust the redi logs, you need to look at the MQTT.
+Which is what matters anywas.

+### 09/25/2025
+- Got something coded up as a plugin, starting the testing phase, getting it to work the way I want
+- Well I got this crazy error where eveytime you initialize Django, like two instances of the MQTT plugin happen and then they fight eachother over connection to the port.
+I couldn't get it resolved so I changed architecture
+- It's tough becasue in real life I don't think Django initializes that often but it feels like good practice to maybe keep it more seperate
+-

 ### 09/23/2025
 - Per Mathieu's request, I'm changing to a django signals method so that I don't have MQTT dependencies directly in the code.
 It's more modular and easier to maintain.
 - I'll need to add a bare minimum django.signal, to then trigger the MQTT plugin message.
+- Clobbered my old work and started with the signals, the initial work always goes quickly and then it's testing it and getting what you want that takes a lot of fine tuning.

 ### 09/21/2025
 - man have done a heap of work on this.
 Got the MQTT working properly in bakersfield